 - To link the initiative to a goal, select a goal from the Link initiative to goals dropdown.

 Link an existing initiative to a goal

 While initiatives can be independent entities, you can link them to goals when they drive the team to achieve that objective.

 For example, your goal may be to become the #1 mobile app in your market.
 You can link initiatives related to enhancing your iOS and Android apps directly to that objective.
 You may also have a goal at a parent-line level above that.
 If enhancing your mobile apps will impact that goal, you can link those initiatives to the parent-line goal as well.

 Follow these steps to link an existing initiative to a goal.

 - Go to Strategy > Initiatives.
 (You can also link them from the Strategy > Goals page.)

 - Click on an initiative to open the details card.

-- Click in the Goals field on the right and then select goals that are at the same level or higher in the product hierarchy.
+- Click in the Goals field on the right and then select goals that are at the same level or higher in the workspace hierarchy.

 Link an initiative to a feature